Agent Guide: A Simple Agent Behavioral Watermarking Framework: Experiments

 \section{Experiments}

-In this section, we evaluate the effectiveness and robustness of \textit{Agent Guide} \footnote{The implementation code is being organized and will be open-sourced on GitHub.} in embedding and detecting watermarks in a social media scenario.
+In this section, we evaluate the effectiveness and robustness of \textit{Agent Guide} in embedding and detecting watermarks in a social media scenario.
 We focus on two key aspects: the effectiveness of watermark detection (measured by the z-statistic) and the false positive rate (misclassification rate under the null hypothesis).
 We simulate agent interactions across multiple rounds, varying the agent's profile based on activity and mood, and compare the watermark detection performance against a non-watermarked baseline.